mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 full transparency and verifiability.

 7. Community and Governance
-At its core, Moheji is a community-driven project that recognizes the vital role of active user participation and decentralized decision-making for sustainable success.
+At its core, moheji is a community-driven project that recognizes the vital role of active user participation and decentralized decision-making for sustainable success.
 The project fosters an open and inclusive environment where token holders and community members can influence the direction of the ecosystem.
-To facilitate this, Moheji encourages community proposals and voting on various aspects such as feature developments, partnership opportunities, and fund allocations.
+To facilitate this, moheji encourages community proposals and voting on various aspects such as feature developments, partnership opportunities, and fund allocations.
 The governance system will be progressively implemented to grant holders direct voting rights on key decisions, thus